 When it comes to cars, safety is certainly a top priority for the vast majority of buyers.
 People would like to have the assurance that their vehicle will not be broken into while they are away from it.
 They want to have peace of mind altogether.
 That’s where you need to know which is better, key fob vs car key.

 Many people believe that having a key fob with them allows them more freedom and peace of mind.
 They are able to control their car’s lock status from a long distance.
 This argument does indeed have some truth.
 Having a key fob can allow you to lock your car when you forgot it from a long distance to prevent any near-future theft.
 It also allows for the driver to signal the car’s alarm in the event of an emergency.

 There are several safety concerns when it comes to electronic door locks.
 To start, many key fobs operate by sending out a frequency via infrared and radio waves.
 These waves transmit to the car lock system and unlock or lock the car.
-Because infrared and radio is such a dated and commonplace technology, it is very easy to manipulate and tap into the frequency that is being sent out.
+Because infrared and radio is such a dated and commonplace technology, it is very easy to manipulate the transponder and tap into the frequency that is being sent out.

 It is indeed much more expensive when purchasing from the manufacturer of your car.
 It is well worth the opportunity cost of having your vehicle broken into and potentially driven off without you knowing.